dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 Replies must be tracked too, else we may retransmit them

-Replies that are received are stored in the `settled` key in the PendingRequest object.
+Replies that are received are stored in the `settled` key in the AsyncRequest object.

 ```sh
 type RequestId struct {